joemoose/dungeoneers.d20/docs/combat.md

 ## Introduction

-Combat is dangerous, and wise adventurers, or those with long careers, seek to avoid it.
+Combat is dangerous, and wise adventurers, or those who’d like a long career, seek to avoid it.

 ## Actions

-In a single round of combat, your character can make up to **two** actions.
-Actions include attacking, moving to an adjacent zone, casting a spell, quaffing a potion, or anything within reason based on your character’s assets and situation.
+In a single round of combat, your character can take up to **two** actions.
+Actions include attacking, moving to an adjacent zone, casting a spell, swinging from a chandelier, or anything within reason based on your character’s resources and situation.

 ## Initiative